minetest-mods-camp/arena_lib/DOCS.md

 ##### 2.2.2.11 Region
 `arena_lib.set_region(sender, mod, arena_name, pos1, pos2)` allows you to set the region of the arena. `pos1` and `pos2` are both mandatory and they both need to be vectors (sending a table such as `{x=3,z=4,y=2}` won't work).

+### 2.2.3 Arena regions
+An arena region is an optional cuboid wrapping the arena (there can be only one per arena), that can be used for several purposes.
+An example is to save and then restore the arena map once the match is over, or eliminate any player that goes outside it.
+As for now, a region serves no purpose by default, so it's up to the single minigame to implement the logic behind it.
+However, with arena_lib 7.0, the map reset is going to be a built-in feature.
+When a region is declared, be sure that every existing spawn point is placed inside the region, or it won't be possible to enable the arena.

+An util function that comes with it is `arena_lib.is_player_in_region(..)`

 ### 2.3 Arena phases
 An arena comes in 4 phases:
 * `queuing phase`: the queuing process.
 People interact with the entrance waiting for other players to play with